Hwang decries sexual harassment case involving diplomat, calls for tighter discipline

 Seoul's foreign ministry is expected to seek a heavy punishment against the embassy official in Chile in charge of cultural affairs.
 He returned home Tuesday and admitted to harassment charges during a two-day investigation by the ministry's audit team.

-Hwang said that public servants must bear in mind that their deeds and words will not negatively affect the ongoing government efforts to tackle a series of pending issues, including the spread of avian influenza.
+Hwang said that public servants must bear in mind that their deeds and words will not negatively affect the ongoing government efforts to tackle a series of pending issues, including the spread of avian influenza (AI).

 As for AI, he ordered the mobilization of all available quarantine personnel, equipment and budget to quickly stem the spread of the disease that has ravaged chicken farms across the country since mid-November.